New fatigue risk management rules for operators and pilots

 While the flight-duty period and flight-time limits within Appendix 1 are relatively restrictive and do not specifically require dedicated hazard identification and risk management processes, they may be required by other regulations such as those regulations that require a safety management system.
 Depending on the activity, it may still be appropriate to tailor limits for individual pilots and particular tasks.
 For example, you might limit flight duty periods for some activities, such as intensive flying training or hot weather operations.
 This would be particularly important when considering new or inexperienced pilots.

 These limits will need to be documented in your operations manual.
+Read more about the steps to transition to Appendix 1.

-Questions and answers about FRMS development and implementation
+FRMS development and implementation

 Q. My company is thinking about applying for an FRMS.
 What is involved?